Rob Stuart – Utrecht-based integrative therapist, counsellor and coach

 From revelation to revolution

-Deepest feelings and unmet needs
+Deepest emotions and unmet needs

 Strangers in a strange land